AmirShkolnik/TheChickenBar/README.md

 The Chicken Bar is full of colorful images showcasing grilled chicken and delicious chicken based dishes.
 It's like a visual menu of tasty options, making customers feel confident they'll find their perfect chicken dish.

-### Colours
+### Colors

 - The colour scheme of the website is yellow rgb(255, 192, 55), black and white.

 - Color influences consumers not only on the conscious level but also on the subconscious level.
-Color and food pairings can be especially powerful by leveraging the emotional connection to taste
+Color and food pairings can be especially powerful by leveraging the emotional connection to taste.
+Source - [Jenny David](https://jenndavid.com/)

 ### Fonts